anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ### VP checks

-The VP must check that the Stewards spending doeso not exceed the balance of the VP (in aggregate).
+The VP must check that the Stewards spending does not exceed the balance of the VP (in aggregate).

 The VP must also check that the any spending is only done by a the active correctly elected PGF Stewards.